thalescpl-io/dke-service-setup/README.md

 # Use Helm to deploy an NGINX ingress controller
 helm install nginx-ingress ingress-nginx/ingress-nginx --namespace dke --set controller.replicaCount=2 --set controller.nodeSelector."beta\.kubernetes\.io/os"=linux --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux --set controller.admissionWebhooks.patch.nodeSelector."beta\.kubernetes\.io/os"=linux

-# Create Secrets/Configs by uploading
+# Create Secrets/Configs by uploading the previously created credentials and templates
+# Upload the Chrystoki.conf so that the LunaKeyBroker can connect to the Cloud HSM
+kubectl create secret generic luna-config-file --from-file=Chrystoki.conf --namespace dke
+# Upload the Crypto Officer password to grant the LunaKeyBroker access to the crypto material on the Cloud HSM
+kubectl create secret generic credentials --from-literal=password='asdfghj' --namespace dke
+# Upload a set of policies which define which user has access to which keys
+# The policy syntax is from the OpenPolicyAgent Framework.
+Take a look at https://www.openpolicyagent.org/ to read more about it.
+# The policies defined here grant every user access who holds an JWT containing a UPN value
-kubectl create secret generic luna-config-file --from-file=Chrystoki.conf --namespace dke kubectl create secret generic credentials --from-literal=password='yxcvbnm' --namespace dke kubectl create secret generic auth-claim --from-file=opa_policies.rego --namespace dke
+kubectl create secret generic auth-claim --from-file=opa_policies.rego --namespace dke

 # Label the dke namespace to disable resource validation